sorbet/sorbet/website/blog/2022-07-28-srb-tapioca.md

 For these reasons and many more, `srb rbi hidden-definitions` is one of the tools that people struggle with the most when adopting Sorbet.

 But its one selling point is that sometimes there's simply no other tool.
-It's position as a "last resort" kind of tool is the main reason why we'll be keeping `srb rbi hidden-definitions` around in maintenance mode for the foreseeable future.
+Its position as a "last resort" kind of tool is the main reason why we'll be keeping `srb rbi hidden-definitions` around in maintenance mode for the foreseeable future.